Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 The blue curve has a much lower amplitude and persists for less time.
 It also has a phase shift, but that is hard to tell from the picture.

 The message is encoded in sound by making an echo for each "block" of sound.
+These segments can be arbitrarily divided (i.e. evenly or unevenly).

 <img src="Images/EchoHidingExplanation.png" width="45%" height=40%> </img>